Understand Your Lease Before Signing It

 Who signs it?

 Every lease is a contract, and as such will name the people who have entered into the contract and are legally bound by it.
-That should be your landlord, yourself and any roommates you might have.
-Any roommate whose name doesn't appear on the document isn't legally liable for rent; if you take on a new roommate after the lease has been signed, you might want to ask the landlord to issue a new one.
+That should be your landlord, yourself, and any roommates you might have.
+Anyone whose name doesn't appear on the document isn't legally liable for rent; if you take on a new roommate after the lease has been signed, you may want to ask the landlord to issue a new one.
+If not, you're the one who's liable when they don't pay their share of the rent.

 The landlord should include information about who manages the rental property, including address and phone numbers.
-The contract should also identify which property is being rented.
-The lease should also include the specified monthly rent and the amount of the security deposit.
+The contract should also identify which property is being rented, the monthly rent, and the amount of the security deposit.
 It should specify when a rent payment is considered late and what the penalties are for late payment.
 It should specify that it applies for a given length of time (say, 12 months) and spell out what happens when one party or the other decides to terminate the lease early.

 Some contracts will specify how far in advance you need to notify the landlord regarding lease renewal.
 Some will default to a "month-to-month" agreement after the original term runs out, or the lease may include an "automatic renewal" clause in which the lease is renewed unless you give notice otherwise by a certain date.
 You'll want to know this information in advance to help you make your decision and act in a timely fashion.
 The lease should include information on penalties if you break the lease, as well as whether you would be able to sublet or find a new tenant if you have to leave.